 Even though many cities in Australia have a reputation for heat, most still go through temperature changes that can make most dogs and cats feel uncomfortably cold.
 There are also some breeds of dogs and cats that have difficulty retaining heat.

 Lean and short-haired dogs, such as American Pit Bull Terriers, Bulldogs, Boxers, Beagles, Greyhounds, Whippets, Pointers and Pinscher, and hairless breeds don’t have a furry coat to protect them so you’ll need to provide them with warm dog clothing.

 Cats susceptible to cold

 Puppies and kittens shouldn’t go outside in the extreme cold, as they don’t have the fat, metabolism or fur coat to sustain their body temperature.
 If you do take them outside, to the toilet for instance, a jumper or coat is a good option.
+Be aware that adults of some more sensitive breeds may be reluctant to toilet outside if the grass is cold and wet.
+A portable indoor toilet may be a good option here.
 Older pets, particularly those with chronic illness, are also good candidates for jumpers as they tend to be more at risk in cold weather.

 Health and lifestyle

 Pets who suffer from arthritis may benefit from wearing a jumper, as the additional warmth can help prevent their joints from getting stiff and sore.
 Jumpers are also beneficial in providing extra warmth for animals suffering from diseases that impair hair growth like hypothyroidism or Cushing’s disease.
 Use with caution in long haired dogs as coats can make them more prone to matting.